Arcandrus/mtg-forum/README.md

 </details>

 ### Popular Posts
-On the popular posts page, using the same paginated by 4 style, it shows the posts sorted by an "Activity" score which takes into account hte amount of likes and comments a post has had in a given time period.
-A dropdown menu will allow the user to decide which time frame they wish to veiw by, 24hrs, 7 days, 30 days or All time.
+On the popular posts page, using the same paginated by 4 style, it shows the posts sorted by an "Activity" score which takes into account the amount of likes and comments a post has had in a given time period.
+A dropdown menu will allow the user to decide which time frame they wish to view by, 24hrs, 7 days, 30 days or All time.

 <details>
    <summary>Popular Filter Menu</summary>